CXuesong/OpenCCSharp/README.md

 [![Build Status](https://github.com/CXuesong/OpenCCSharp/actions/workflows/OpenCCSharp.yml/badge.svg?branch=main)](https://github.com/CXuesong/OpenCCSharp/actions/workflows/OpenCCSharp.yml) | [![Build Status](https://github.com/CXuesong/OpenCCSharp/actions/workflows/Benchmark.yml/badge.svg?branch=main)](https://github.com/CXuesong/OpenCCSharp/actions/workflows/Benchmark.yml)

-OpenCCSharp is a (WIP) .NET 6 library for Chinese handwritten script conversion.
+OpenCCSharp is a (WIP) .NET 6 library for Chinese text script variant conversion.
 This project is inspired by [BYVoid/OpenCC](https://github.com/BYVoid/OpenCC), and used similar approach in word segmentation.
 This project also used the same conversion dictionary in OpenCC project.

 >  This library is in its very early INT phase and its API is still subject to drastic changes.
 There is also much optimizations yet to be employed.